hotrodorm/hotrod/hotrod-project/docs/roadmap.md

 Version 6.0:

-- LiveSQL Gurus.
-Tailored versions of LiveSQL for specific databases, that implement its custom SQL syntax.
+- LiveSQL Project Babel.
+Customized versions of LiveSQL for specific databases that enhances generic LiveSQL with extended SQL syntax.